 - Lead generation - inquiries, site visits, or form fills are the strongest proof that your videos are driving business.

+Free tools like YouTube Analytics, Facebook Insights, or even website analytics can give you these numbers without extra cost.
 Look for patterns instead of single numbers.
 Which videos keep people watching all the way through?
 Which formats drive the most inquiries?
-Test different hooks, lengths, and platforms, then double down on what performs.

 Conclusion: Real Estate Video Marketing Gets Results